socialpinpoint/api-social-pinpoint/v1/README.md

 `GET /api/v1/projects/{project_id}/comments.json` will return all comments for the `{project_id}`.

-This endpoint accepts a `start_date` parameter, allowing you to scope your query to comments created on or after this date.
+This endpoint accepts a `timestamp` parameter, allowing you to scope your query to comments created on or after this point in the epoch.

-For example, `GET /api/v1/projects/{project_id}/comments.json?start_date=20160531` will return all comments for the `{project_id}` created on or after May 31st, 2016 (UTC).
-If a `start_date` parameter is not provided, all comments will be returned starting from the first record.
+For example, `GET /api/v1/projects/{project_id}/comments.json?timestamp=1464652800` will return all comments for the `{project_id}` created on or after May 31st, 2016 (UTC).
+If a `timestamp` parameter is not provided, all comments will be returned starting from the first record.

 An example result: